1. Five tips for aluminum welding

 Non metallic liner – designed to minimize feed

-Wire friction 2 U-groove driving roller – used to avoid breaking or deformation of soft aluminum wire.
+A Wire friction 2 U-groove driving roller – used to prevent the breaking or deformation of soft aluminum wire.
 These drive rollers will not cause scratches on the aluminum wire, unlike V-groove rollers.

 Load welding wire to welding machine